tania-m/romannumeral/readme.md

     npm test

+*Troubleshooting: You may need to install mocha globally to run the tests (npm i mocha -g).*
-Tests are also automatically run during the build of a Docker image for this project.
+Tests also run automatically during the build of a Docker image for this project.

 ## Dependencies
 ### First level dependencies